 Sonja Grgar is a freelance journalist and creative writer with a passion for complexity.
 She has been featured in a number of poetry and prose anthologies including Family Ties Anthology (Hidden Brook Press 2014).
 Sonja is the recipient of the 2014 Writers International Network Canada Literary Ambassador Award.
 Her writings have appeared in the Globe and Mail, and were broadcast on CFRC 101.9 FM Radio (Kingston, ON) and on Vancouver’s Co-Op radio.
 She has created several magazine style television stories and documentaries for Shaw TV, and has served as a co-host for several of the station’s programs.
 Her mini documentary on the first Vancouver Cuban Music Festival was aired on Shaw TV.
 Sonja has been a featured reader and performer at a number of local groups including Poetic Justice and Surrey Muse, and she is ‘proud to serve on the latter’s organizing collective as a Media Coordinator‘.
 Sonja also co-facilitates Surrey Muse Writers, a drop-in critique group.
 When she is not writing, Sonja can be found salsa dancing or waxing poetic about Cuba.

-At the March 27 gathering of Surrey Muse, Sonja will begin the Open Mic session.
-More information about the event is here:
+At the October 26 gathering of Surrey Muse, Sonja will be the Host.
+More on the event is here:

 Surrey Muse gatherings take place

 on the unceded Coast Salish territories of the Katzie,